79anvi/rsschool-cv/cv.md

 ## About

 >I am from Belarus, Grodno.
 I am 39 years old.
-I am think a career change and my goal is to improve theoretical knowledge, get practical experience in building web applications.
+I am think a career change and my goal is to improve theoretical knowledge and get practical experience in building web applications.

 ## Skills
 *basic, but ready to explore further*